ldalessa/markable/README.md

 ## Acknowledgments

-The idea of encoding the policy for determining the empty state in a template parameter has been proposed by Vitali Lovich (see https://groups.google.com/a/isocpp.org/d/topic/std-proposals/46J1onhWJ-s/discussion).
+The idea of encoding the policy for determining the marked state in a template parameter has been proposed by Vitali Lovich (see https://groups.google.com/a/isocpp.org/d/topic/std-proposals/46J1onhWJ-s/discussion).

 Matt Calabrese and Tomasz Kami&#324;ski suggested the raw-storage representation for holding optional types with strong invariants.